|

 of (Address)

 Dr Jack Kevorkian is a physician who has practiced euthanasia in the United States for many years.
-The 70-year-old medic is currently serving 10 to 25 years in prison for second-degree murder and delivery of a controlled substance.
-See Jack Kevorkian and ERGO Prisoner of Conscience.
+In April 1999 he was jailed for second-degree murder and delivery of a controlled substance and not released until June 2007 - at the age of 79.
+See Jack Kevorkian and Dr Jack Kevorkian free at last.

 Like Britain, America is a two party state where colossal sums of money are needed to enter politics.
 Christian fundamentalism has considerably greater influence there and prison sentences are far longer than they are in Europe for comparable crimes.
 The fact that the US has the highest per capita prison population in the developed world is largely due to mandatory minimum sentences that remove judicial discretion.
 See Families Against Mandatory Minimums.